ivan-kiselev/datadog-assignment/README.md

 Input -> UI
 ```

-All the components are decoupled through the channles, which would make it relatively painless to chip each component off and place it separately replacing channels with network.
+All the components are decoupled through the channels, which would make it relatively painless to chip each component off and place it separately replacing channels with network.

 ### Parser